-Gratuity (Included in Employee Benefits cost in Note 20 of financial statement)
+Gratuity (Included in Employee Benefit Expenses in Note No. 22 of financial statement):

 Gratuity is payable to all eligible employees as provisions of Payment of Gratuity Act, 1972.
 The benefit will be paid at the time of separation as per the tenure of employment and salary of the employee.